… is what my parents used to tell me when we went out on our teeny tiny boat when I was a child.

 I’m currently on a bit of a mission to declutter and beautify my living space.
 Our Ink Drops journey and ethos inspired this.
 As did Anna who is wonderfully organised.
 I’ve been recommended lots of books to read on the subject, and actually my first declutter-y purchase was a Kindle.
 This feels a lot like going over to the dark side.
 But also gives me a massive amount of space because I won’t be buying ALL THE BOOKS every time I walk into or past a shop that sells anything vaguely book-shaped.

 I also have two large garden tubs under my stairs.
 One for the charity shop and one for things I could eBay.
-These get filled as I potter around the house in my day to day life.
+I then simply pop stuff in them as I wander around getting on with my day.
 Every now and again I’ll empty them, The contents of one go to charity.
 Then I list the contents of the other on eBay.

 As summer makes its way here, I’ll also be sorting out my shed and conservatory.
 I can only dust for spiders at arm’s length!
 And I have somewhere to run when they poke their sneaky little heads out at me.
 Additionally.
 I will be making inroads into my studio, sorting out stuff that I really want from stuff that I haven’t touched in years.

 For the first time ever, I feel excited to tidy up, declutter and get organised.
 This is partly I have chosen to do so.
 This is not taking action as a result of nagging.
 Partly because I want my home to be beautiful.
 And partly because a chaotic living space contributes to the chaos in my brain.
 So hopefully the reverse is true, and a tidy home/boat equals a happy and calm mind.